um-acs/acs_docs/docs/clusters/pegasus-only/2-apptainer/4-definition_files.rst

  $ apptainer build lolcow.sif lolcow.def

-If it needed root credentials make use of  --fakeroot to container to build lolcow.sif image from def file.
-Initially you need to get the fake root permissions from IDSC and requested to raise the ticket with brief description of project requirement to hpc@ccs.miami.edu .

 If it needed root credentials make use of –fakeroot to container to build lolcow.sif image from def file.
 Initially you need to get the fake root permissions from IDSC and requested to raise the ticket with brief description of project requirement `here: <https://uhealth.service-now.com/esc?id=sc_cat_item&sys_id=4080579787f1ee1099fd11383cbb3583>`_.